 ExplorersBoys or girls may be members between ages 11 - 15.
 Their motto is "Be Prepared".
 The emphasis is on small group training through youth leadership in outdoor activities such as camping, hiking, canoeing and backpacking.
 Small groups called Patrols of 6 to 8 members are led by a Patrol Leader whose responsibility it is for discipline, activity planning and training their Patrol members.
 The Troop is made up of two to four Patrols and is governed by the Court of Honour.

 — age 15-17

 Senior ExplorersA section for 15 - 17 year olds in which they become increasingly responsible for their own management and programming.
 Their motto is "Be Prepared".
 They are encouraged to help with the younger sections and may continue as Patrol Leaders.
-They complete their First Class and then work on the bushman's Thong with the highest award being the St George Award, comparable in standard to the Duke of Edinburgh Gold Award.
+They complete their First Class and then work on the bushman's Thong with the highest award being the St George Award.
+Senior Explorers are also encouraged to earn the Duke of Edinburgh Award.
 Senior Explorers focus their attention on First Class Requirements.

 — age 17+